umarsheikh13/windbreakercss/README.md

 ## Purging

 As you can see above a lot of classes are generated so it's best to purge all the classes that aren't used in your website or app.
 We recommend using [PurgeCSS](https://github.com/FullHuman/purgecss).

+## Notes

+As you can see from some of the examples above, we've added quotes around the color names, this is due to sass converting them to hex colors.

+## Contributing

+1. Fork it!
+2. Create your feature/hotfix branch: git checkout -b feature/my-super-feature
+3. Commit your changes: git commit -m "Added some feature"
+4. Push to the branch: git push origin feature/my-super-feature
+5. Submit a pull request